Louisville vs. Georgia Tech Predictions & Picks – September 1

 - The moneyline for this contest implies a 29.4% chance of a victory for the Yellow Jackets.

-- The Yellow Jackets put together a 6-6-0 ATS record last season.
+- The Yellow Jackets covered six times in 12 chances against the spread last year.

-- Against the spread, as underdogs of 7.5 points or more, Georgia Tech went 4-3 last year.
+- Against the spread, as underdogs of 7.5 points or greater, Georgia Tech went 4-3 last year.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.